 Draft financial templates were released in September 2006 providing water business an opportunity to comment on the format of the templates and any specific formula errors.
-On 15 March it released the final financial templates to be used to enter operating and capital expenditure, proposed prices and demand forecasts for the 2008 Water Plan.
+On 15 March 2007 it released further financial templates to be used to enter operating and capital expenditure, proposed prices and demand forecasts for the Draft 2008 Water Plan.
+Since submitted the Draft 2008 Water Plan, the Essential Services Commission has released another version of the financial templates that are to be used for the 2008 Water Plan.